learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Provides an interface for admins to review all of the applications in the program.
 For more information, see `</docs/admin/student_apps.rst>`_.

-Lottery Student Registration Big Board
+Student Registration Big Board
 --------------------------------------

 Provides a page for watching the current number of student registrations.
 You can get to it from the link "Student Registration Big Board" on the main program management page, or at /manage/[program]/[instance]/bigboard.
 It has some of the same statistics as the dashboard, but is a lot faster to load, and has some fun extra numbers too.
+Most of the statistics are most useful during lottery registration, but it is not restricted to the lottery.

 Onsite modules (8)